-This handmade watch winder can take care of four watches at once with its silent Japanese motors and multiple programming options.
-The case is entirely handmade, and the winder is powered by battery or AC adapter.
+This handmade watch winder can take care of 4 watches at once with its silent Japanese motors and multiple programming options.
+The case is entirely handmade.

 A few customers reported that their motors stopped working after several months.